patrickishaf/noodles-nft/README.md

 # noodles-nft
 The most adorable girlfriend...

-Relationships don't last forever but the images of your lover can.
+Relationships don't last forever but the images of yours can.

-It's all romantic untim they become that toxic ex but that's not my problem.
+It's all great until they become an ex but you can immortalize their image on the blockchain.

-Just copy my code and store your girlfriend in your metamask wallet
+Just copy my NFT code and store your girlfriend in your metamask wallet